 1.4.4 Negligent Discharge (ND).
 A Negligent Discharge is defined as any round unintentionally discharged from a firearm during a transition, movement, and/or weapons manipulation; or a round intentionally discharged during a ceasefire period.
-The competitor shall receive a match DQ and removal from competition.
+The hunter shall receive a match DQ and removal from the hunting experience.

 1.4.5 Accidental Discharge/Mechanical Failure (AD).
 An Accidental Discharge is defined as any round unintentionally discharged from a firearm due to a mechanical failure.
-The participant will be removed from the event until he or she can repair the rifle to safe working order.
-The shooter will receive a zero for that stage, and all follow up stages will be forfeited during this down time.
+The hunter will be removed from the event until he or she can repair the rifle to safe working order.
+The hunter will receive a zero for that stage, and all follow up stages will be forfeited during this down time.

 1.4.6 False Starts: Firing before the start signal will result in a zero for the stage.

-1.4.7 If a Match Director judges a shooter to be under the influence of drugs or alcohol during competition, the shooter will receive a match DQ and be removed from competition.
-The shooter will not be allowed to drive from the competition while still intoxicated.
+1.4.7 If a Match Director judges a hunter to be under the influence of drugs or alcohol during competition, the hunter will receive a match DQ and be removed from the hunting experience.
+The hunter will not be allowed to drive from the event while still intoxicated.